ninanrh/PUI2017_nn1221/HW1_nn1221/README.md

 # Homework 1

 This homework 1 located under PUI2017_nn1221 directory and consist of 3 assignments.
+I received help from Unisse to do this homework, especially to set up GitHub and to type the code/command.

 ### Assignment 1
-The first assignment is to continue the first lab and it is located in the different repository, which is https://github.com/ninanrh/gittest_nn1221 and fork and mess https://github.com/ninanrh/gittest_uc288 repository.
+The first assignment is to continue the first lab and it is located in the different repository from this one, which is https://github.com/ninanrh/gittest_nn1221
+I fork and mess with Unisse https://github.com/ninanrh/gittest_uc288 repository.
+Last, I fixed the conflicting merge.

 ### Assignment 2
 The second assignment is to create new directory called `PUI2017_nn1221` and created an environmental variable `PUI2017` that points to the directory and create `pui2017` alias.
 The step I took for assignment 2 is here: